jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The body component is the main part of the application, containing a horizontal splitter that divides its area.
 On the left side is an outline component, and on the right side is a vertical splitter.
 The vertical splitter has an editor component at the top and a results view component at the bottom.
 The body component has event handlers for the 'onPositionChanged' callback of both splitters, storing the new position values.
 When unloaded, the last splitter positions are stored in local storage.
 When loaded, the last positions are restored from local storage.
 The clientWidth and clientHeight of the component are retrieved.
 If there is no previous value for the vertical splitter or it is larger than the clientWidth, 'clientWidth / 4' is used.
 If there is no previous value for the horizontal splitter or it is larger than the clientHeight, 'clientHeight / 4' is used.
 # MarkdownCode > components > body > results view > results view context menu
 The results-view-context-menu is a component that wraps the Dropdown antd component.
 It requires the properties 'transformer' and 'key' to be provided.
 The dropdown's content consists of a 'more' button icon, positioned in the top-right corner of its parent with a margin of 16px.
 The menu contains options for selecting the GPT model to be used by the transformer.
 The submenu items are fetched from the GPT service's list of available models.
 The currently selected model is indicated as selected.
 When a different model is selected, the GPT service is asked to update the model name for the transformer.
 There is also an option to refresh the result by pressing a button.
-# MarkdownCode > services > line parser > line parser helpers
-'LineParserHelpers' module contains functions for handling fragments in text:

-- `getFragmentAt(service, index)`: Retrieves the fragment at the specified index, handling null or empty cases.
-- `handleEmptyLine(service, index)`: Handles empty lines by checking and adding null values if necessary.
-Updates fragment's lines if a fragment is found at the index.
-- `updateFragmentTitle(service, fragment, line, fragmentPrjIndex)`: Updates fragment's title by calculating depth and replacing '#' characters.
-Emits event when fragment's key changes.
-- `removeFragmentTitle(service, fragment, index)`: Removes fragment's title by inserting line at the beginning.
-Copies lines to previous fragment if it exists.
-- `insertFragment(service, fragment, fragmentStart, line, fragmentPrjIndex, index)`: Inserts new fragment at index by creating a new text fragment and adjusting lines and index.
-- `handleTitleLine(service, line, index)`: Handles title lines by creating a new fragment or updating existing fragment's title.
-- `updateFragmentLines(service, fragment, index, fragmentStart)`: Updates fragment's lines at index by replacing or adding lines.
-- `handleRegularLine(service, line, index)`: Handles regular lines by creating a new fragment or updating existing fragment's lines.
 # MarkdownCode > services > folder service
 The folder service is a global singleton that manages the location of the active project.
 It has properties for the root folder, project name, project file path, cache folder path, and project configuration file path.
 It can perform actions to clear, move, copy, and set the project location.
 # MarkdownCode > services > gpt service